pw31/GGchem/README.md

 # GGchem

-(c) Peter Woitke & Christiane Helling 2017
+(c) Peter Woitke & Christiane Helling 2017-2023

 Fast thermo-chemical equilibrium code with or without equilibrium condensation down to 100K.

-Please cite our A&A paper "Equilibrium chemistry down to 100 K.
-Impact of silicates and phyllosilicates on carbon/oxygen ratio";
-P. Woitke, Ch.
-Helling, G. H. Hunter, J. D. Millard,
-G. E. Turner, M. Worters, J. Blecic, J. W. Stock; 2018; Astronomy & Astrophysics 614, 1; see GGchemPaper.pdf in this folder.
+Please cite our A&A paper "Equilibrium chemistry down to 100 K. Impact of silicates and phyllosilicates on carbon/oxygen ratio"; P. Woitke, Ch.
+Helling, G. H. Hunter, J. D. Millard, G. E. Turner, M. Worters, J. Blecic, J. W. Stock; 2018; Astronomy & Astrophysics 614, 1  - see GGchemPaper.pdf in this folder.

-We would be interested to hear from you about what kind of applications you would like to use ggchem for, please let us know via email Peter Woitke (pw31@st-and.ac.uk) as well as if you have any questions or problems.
+We would be interested to hear from you about what kind of applications you would like to use ggchem for, please let us know via email Peter Woitke (peter.woitke@oeaw.ac.at) as well as if you have any questions or problems.

 If your research results in any publications, please cite the above article and consider to give us co-author-ship.